PACER-PHII/PACER-client-win/README.md

 * provider information (in PID segment)
 * patient identifier (in ORC segment)

 The provider information (may be more than one provider) should be provided in advance along with PACER-server endpoint so that proper PACER indexing information can be entered at the PACER index api service.

-Patient identifier should be the one that can be used for queries for EHR data.
-The formation of patient identifier should be in system and value pair.
-System should tell the coding system, which includes the value.
+The patient identifier should be the one that can be used for the EHR data query.
+This means that the patient identifier should be searchable by EHR FHIR.

 The example of HL7v2.5.1 is shown as below.
 ```